Gilnaa/gilnaa.github.io.src/content/blog/01-gretap-bug.md

 $ sudo ip netns exec A python3 send_pkt.py
 ```

-This packet is an `IPv4/GRE/Ethernet/IPv4/ICMP(echo request)` packet - a ping over a GRE-tap.
+This packet is an `IPv4/GRE/Ethernet/IPv4/ICMP(echo request)` packet - a ping over an L2-GRE.
 Sure enough, this was enough to trigger this bug on my Ubuntu 20.04 machine (Kernel v5.4), and on a few of my friends' machines (Kernel v5.12).

 Running this script on the previous version of Ubuntu we used, 18.04 (Kernel 4.15), did not trigger the bug.